 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

-If you frequently stay at Holiday Inn, Intercontinental, or other IHG hotels, chances are you already earn rewards as a member of the IHG Rewards Club.
-But if you’ve got good credit and want to maximize your opportunity for free hotel stays, the IHG Rewards Club Premier Credit Card can fatten that cache of loyalty points.
-An extra 10 points per $1 spent at participating hotels is quite generous for a co-branded hotel card, and cardholders can enjoy late checkout and more with automatic Platinum Elite Status gets you perks like priority check-in and complimentary room upgrades.
-What’s more, you’ll get one free hotel night just for renewing your card every year, and when you redeem points for four or more consecutive nights, the fourth night won’t cost you any points.
+If you frequently stay at Holiday Inn, Intercontinental, or other IHG hotels, the IHG Rewards Club Premier Credit Card can fatten your cache of loyalty points.
+The extra points you'll earn at participating hotels are generous for a co-branded hotel card, and cardholders can enjoy late checkout and more with automatic Platinum Elite Status.
+What’s more, you’ll get one reward hotel night just for renewing your card every year, and when you redeem points for four or more consecutive nights, the fourth night won’t cost you any points.